suquamish/isp-monitor/README.md

 graphics.
 This just verifies the web server is running.

 ### Install the monitoring client
-Copy the `isp-monitor.client` file to the pi user's home directory, make sure it's owned and executable by the pi user.
+Copy the `isp-monitor.client`, `speedguage.gnuplot`, `isp-monitor.gnuplot` files to the pi user's home directory.
+Make sure the `isp-monitor.client` file is executable by the pi user and group.

 Set up the monitor to run every 5 minutes:
 - `cp isp-monitor.timer /etc/systemd/system/`